chancehowarth33/personal_projects/README.md

 # Personal Projects!
-This is a repositoy of my coding projects, each project is on its own branch with the title being the projects name.
+This is a repositoy of my coding projects, each different language has its own branch with all the projects I have written in that language in them.
 If you have any questions feel free to email me at howarthchance@gmail.com Thanks for visiting!